How to uninstall apps promoting landoseseq.com and similar sites?

 What is landoseseq[.]com?

-Landoseseq[.]com is a deceptive website designed to scare its visitors into downloading and installing a potentially unwanted application (PUA).
-Like most websites of this type, landoseseq[.]com pretends to be an official Apple website and claims to have detected a Trojan on a device.
-Notifications, virus alerts, or other messages on websites like landoseseq[.]com are fake and should be ignored.
-Typically, pages like landoseseq[.]com are promoted through other untrustworthy pages, deceptive advertisements, or potentially unwanted apps.
+landoseseq[.]com is a deceptive website designed to scare visitors into downloading and installing a potentially unwanted application (PUA).
+Like most websites of this type, landoseseq[.]com claims to be an official Apple website and to have detected a Trojan on the device.

 Name | landoseseq.com pop-up |